 Command / Params Cmp Description attach yes Precondition: the local disk belonging to \$res is not in use by anyone \$res else.
 Postcondition: MARS uses the local disk and is able work with it (e.g. apply logfiles to it).
 Note: the local disk is opened in exclusive read-write mode.
-This should protect against most common misuse, such as opening the disk in par- allel to MARS. detach \$res yes Precondition: the local host is in secondary role, pause-sync and pause-replay have been given Postcondition: the local disk belonging to \$res is no longer in use.
+This should protect against most common misuse, such as opening the disk in par- allel to MARS. detach yes Precondition: the local host is in secondary role, pause-sync and \$res pause-replay have been given Postcondition: the local disk belonging to \$res is no longer in use.
 WARNING!
-After this, you might use the underlying disk for other purposes, such as test-mounting it in readonly mode Don't modify its contents in any way!
-Not even by an fsck !
-Otherwise, you will have inconsistencies guaranteed .
+After this, you might use the underlying disk for other purposes, such as test-mounting it in readonly mode Don't modifiy its contents in any way!
+Not even by an fsck!
+Otherwise, you will have inconsistencies guaranteed.
 MARS has no way for knowing of any modifications to your disk when not written via /dev/mars/.
-In case you accidentally modified the underlying disk at the $primary\ {\rm side},\ {\rm you}\ {\rm may}\ {\rm choose}\ {\rm to}\ {\rm resolve}\ {\rm the}\ {\rm inconsistencies}\ {\rm by}\ {\tt marsadm}$ invalide \$res on each secondary. pause-sync \$res partly Equivalent to pause-sync-local. pause-sync-local partly Precondition: none additionally. \$res Postcondition: any sync operation targeting the local disk (when not yet completed) is paused after a while.
-When completed, this operation will remember the switch state forever and become relevant if a sync is needed again (e.g. invalidate or resize). pause-sync-global partly Like -local, but operates on all members of the resource. \$res resume-sync \$res partly Equivalent to pause-sync-local. resume-sync-local partly Precondition: none additionally. \$res Postcondition: any sync operation targeting the local disk (when not yet completed) is resumed after a while.
-When completed, this operation will remember the switch state forever and become relevant if a sync is needed again (e.g. invalidate or resize). resume-sync-global partly Like -local, but operates on all members of the resource. \$res pause-replay \$res partly Equivalent to pause-replay-local. pause-replay-local \$res partly Precondition: must be in secondary role.
+In case you accidentally modified the underlying disk at the primary side, you may choose to resolve the inconsistencies by marsadm invalide \$res on each secondary. pause-sync partly Equivalent to pause-sync-local. \$res pause-sync-local partly Precondition: none additionally. \$res Postcondition: any sync operation targeting the local disk (when not yet completed) is paused after a while.
+When completed, this operation will remember the switch state forever and become relevant if a sync is needed again (e.g. invalidate or resize). pause-sync-global partly Like -local, but operates on all members of the resource. \$res resume-sync partly Equivalent to pause-sync-local. \$res resume-sync-local partly Precondition: none additionally. \$res Postcondition: any sync operation targeting the local disk (when not yet completed) is resumed after a while.
+When completed, this operation will remember the switch state forever and become relevant if a sync is needed again (e.g. invalidate or resize). resume-sync-global \$res partly Like -local, but operates on all members of the resource. ψIES pause-replay partly Equivalent to pause-replay-local. pause-repray \$res Partity Equitable to paulo Topiay-100di. pause-replay-local \$res partly Precondition: must be in secondary role.
 Postcondition: any local apply operations of transaction logfiles to the local disk are paused at their current stage.
-This works independently from {dis,}connect. pause-replay-global \$res partly Like -local, but operates on all members of the resource. ۶۲es resume-replay partly Equivalent to pause-replay-local. fesume-repray \$res partity Command / Params Cmp Description
+This works independently from {dis,}connect. pause-replay-global partly Like -local, but operates on all members of the resource. \$res , resume-replay partly Equivalent to pause-replay-local. \$res Description Command / Params Cmp Description